 Episode Summary – Marketing for the Covid Recovery

-This episode is an expert interview to address “Marketing for the COVID Recovery”, which applies to either existing or new businesses.
+“Marketing for the COVID Recovery”, has tips which apply to either existing or new businesses.

 Today we welcome Tracy Weller-McCormack, the founder of C4MG, a tactical strategy and marketing company.

 Tracy built an impressive agency in Canada called C4 and has a resume that has seen her in marketing leadership roles for numerous global brands.